munificent/game-programming-patterns/book/command.markdown

 </aside>

+Of course, "pithy" often means "impenetrably terse", so this may not be much of an improvement.
+Let me unpack that a bit.
+"Reify", in case you've never heard it, means "make real".
-Another term for reifying in programming is making something "first class".
-Both mean taking some *concept* and turning it into an actual piece of real data -- an object -- that you can store in memory, stick in variables, pass to functions, return from functions, etc.

-Unlike "second-class" things that you can't deal with directly, <span name="reflection">first class</span> objects have handles that you can grab onto and manipulate from code.
-So by saying the command pattern is a "reified method call", what I mean is that it's a method call wrapped in an object.
+Another term for reifying is making something <span name="reflection">"first class"</span>.
+Both mean taking some *concept* and turning it into a piece of data -- an object -- that you can stick in a variable, pass to a function, etc. So by saying the command pattern is a "reified method call", what I mean is that it's a method call wrapped in an object.

-That sounds a lot like a "callback", first class function" or a "function pointer", or a "closure", or a "partially applied function", depending on which language you're coming from, and indeed those are all in the same ballpark.
+That sounds a lot like a "callback", "first class function", "function pointer", "closure", or "partially applied function", depending on which language you're coming from, and indeed those are all in the same ballpark.
 The Gang of Four later says:

 > Commands are an object-oriented replacement for callbacks.

 That would be a much better slugline for the pattern than the one they chose.

 But all of this is abstract and nebulous.
-I like to start chapters with something concrete, and I blew that here.
-To make up for it, the rest of the chapter is nothing but concrete examples where I think the command pattern is a brilliant fit.
+I like to start chapters with something concrete, and I blew that.
+To make up for it, from here on out it's all examples where commands are a brilliant fit.

 <aside name="reflection">

 *Reflection systems* in some languages let you work with the types in your program imperatively at runtime.
-You can get an object that represents the class or type of some other object, and you can play with that to see what the type can do.
+You can get an object that represents the class of some other object, and you can play with that to see what the type can do.
 In other words, reflection is a *reified type system*.

 </aside>

 ## Configuring Input

-Somewhere in every game codebase is some code that reads in raw user input -- button presses, keyboard events, mouse clicks, whatever.
+Somewhere in every game is a chunk of code that reads in raw user input -- button presses, keyboard events, mouse clicks, whatever.
 It takes each input and translates it to a meaningful action in the game.
-Something like this:

 <img src="images/command-buttons-one.png" />